-Regulatory Agency: California Department of Food and Agriculture (CDFA) for import rules; local animal services agencies for breeding permits
+Regulatory Agency: California Department of Food and Agriculture (CDFA) for import documentation; local animal control agencies for breeding permits

 Who Needs a License in California?